-Listen, we have all been there – after a long and tiring cookout, the last thing that you want to do is to have to clean grease from concrete.
+Listen, we’ve all been there – after a long and tiring cookout, the last thing that you want to do is to have to clean grease from concrete.
 But new stains are easier to clean.

-It doesn’t matter how mild the ingredients that you are dealing with may seem, do a favor and wear rubber gloves.
-You can save yourself irritation, rashes, and dry, peeling skin.
+It doesn’t matter how mild the solutions that you are using.
+Do yourself a favor and wear rubber gloves.
+You can avoid skin irritation.

-Here are your main options to effectively remove grease off concrete:
+Here are your main options to effectively remove grease from concrete:

-Pour baking soda over the entire stain and let it sit for about an hour – the longer the better, particularly with old grease stains.
+Pour baking soda over the entire stain and let it sit for about an hour – longer won’t hurt, particularly with old grease stains.

-Next, add liquid dishwasher detergent to the baking soda.
+Next, add hot tap water to the baking soda.
 Form a paste, and add more baking soda if necessary.
 Use a stiff nylon scrub brush to work the dish soap in.
-Scrub at the stain until you are sure that it is gone.
-Rinse the area off and allow to dry.
+Scrub at the stain until it’s gone.
+Rinse the area with your hose off and allow it to dry.

-This is another remedy where you probably have most of the ingredients stocked up.
-You may not be too familiar with washing soda, though.
-This is an ingredient in laundry detergent and also goes by the name sodium carbonate.
+This is another remedy where you probably have most of the ingredients on hand.
+You may not be too familiar with washing soda.
+It is an ingredient in laundry detergent and also goes by the name sodium carbonate.
 It’s very similar to OxyClean.

 In a large bucket, add half a cup of washing soda, two tablespoons of white vinegar, and a small amount of dish soap.
-Add in two cups of water and mix.
+Add two cups of hot tap water and mix.

-Scoop this out and apply as a thick covering on your concrete driveway or surface.
-Then, use a stiff nylon brush to scrub at the stain until it is gone.
+Apply it as a thick paste to your concrete driveway or pad.
+Then, use a stiff nylon brush to scrub the stain until it is gone.
 Rinse with water and allow to dry.

 Start by spreading cat litter on the grill grease.
-Next, up walk over the litter until it is crushed and pressed into the strain.
-I would suggest wearing old shoes as you don’t want to mess up your good pairs.
+Next, walk over the litter until it is crushed and pressed into the stain.
+I would suggest wearing old shoes as you don’t want to mess up your good kicks.

-Leave this here for a while and then use an old broom to sweep away the litter.
-After this, pour cola over the grill grease.
-Save your money here – any brand will have the same impact.
-Use a stiff brush to scrub the cola into the stain.
+Leave the kitty litter for an hour or so, then use an old broom to sweep it away.
+After this, pour some cola over the grill grease.
+Save your money here – any knockoff cola will do the trick.
+Use a stiff brush to scrub the soda into the stain.

 Let the liquid sit there for about half an hour.
 If you feel that it is drying out, add more cola over the area.
 Rinse off the soda with water.

-In a bucket, mix one cup of laundry soap and one cup of bleach.
-Then, pour in a gallon of hot water.
+In a bucket, mix one cup of laundry soap with a gallon of hot water.
 Make sure that the soap is ammonia-free.
 The ingredients should be listed on the label.
 Apply this to what’s left of the stain and use a scrub brush to work it in.
-Once you are done, wash it all out and let it air dry.
+Once you are done, rinse the area with hose water and let it air dry.

-Yes, there is some science involved when you want to learn how to get grill grease off concrete.
-Trisodium phosphate which is more commonly known as TSP is an inorganic compound that proves to be an excellent alkaline cleaner when combined with water.
+Trisodium phosphate, which is more commonly known as TSP, is an inorganic compound that proves to be an excellent alkaline cleaner when combined with water.

-Now, I should warn you that this solution can take a bit more time to remove grill grease but will still do the trick.
+I should warn you that this solution can take a bit more time to remove grill grease.
+But it will still do the trick.
 In addition to the TSP, you are also going to need sawdust.

 First, dissolve one cup of TSP in a gallon of water.
 After this, add enough sawdust to create a thick consistency, much like a paste.

-So, there you have it – all you need to know about how to get grill grease off concrete.
-Some of these use things that you already have around the house while others will require a shopping trip.
-Go ahead give these remedies a try and see which one works for you best!
+So, there you have it – all you need to know about how to get grill grease off your concrete.
+Some of these solutions use things that you already have around the house.
+Others likely require a shopping trip.